How to Export Google Business Profile (Google My Business) Data in 2026

 A quick decision guide:

-• Data on businesses you do not own: Bulk extraction tool (Method 4).
+- Data on businesses you don't own: Bulk extraction tool (Method 4).

-Most teams end up using two or three of these in combination — the dashboard for ad-hoc spot checks, the API for ongoing reporting, and a third-party extractor for everything outside their own portfolio.
+Most teams end up combining two or three of these: the dashboard for ad-hoc spot checks, the API for ongoing reporting, and a third-party extractor for everything outside their own portfolio.

 Frequently Asked Questions

 Is exporting Google Business Profile data free?
 Yes for Methods 1 and 2.
 Method 3 uses the official API, which is free within generous quotas.
-Method 4 (third-party tools) varies by provider; BasedOnBusiness offers 50 free credits on signup with no credit card.
+Method 4 (third-party tools) varies by provider; BasedOnBusiness offers a 7-day free trial on every plan; the card is charged at the start and unused credits are refundable if you cancel within 7 days.

 Can I export reviews directly?
 Reviews you own can be exported via Takeout.
 Public reviews from other businesses are available through the Places API or third-party extractors that respect Google's terms.

 What happened to Google My Business?
 Google rebranded the platform to "Google Business Profile" in late 2021 and merged most of its management directly into Google Search and Maps.
-The underlying data model is the same, but the UI you used five years ago no longer exists as a standalone app.
+The underlying data model is the same, but the standalone app you used five years ago no longer exists.